 These cookies man, they are one of the most popular recipes on this site and for good reason.
 They are just.so.good.
 In fact this was one of the first recipes on my site when I became a food blogger and the comments from readers who have made them don’t lie- this is a must make during pumpkin season!

-This recipe is one I’ve been dreaming about for awhile: a pumpkin cookie that is crisp around the edges but still soft and fluffy in the middle, loads of warm spices, and a creamy cinnamon frosting.
-All those flavors together may have been my favorite cookie ever, but I know I think that a lot.
+This great recipe is one I’ve been dreaming about for awhile: a pumpkin cookie that is crisp around the edges but still soft and fluffy in the middle, loads of warm spices, and a dreamy cream cheese frosting.
+All those flavors together result in my favorite pumpkin cookies.

 This cookie dough comes together in no time and you can make the frosting while they are cooling.
 Since these cookies are thicker than most, they seem like a more substantial dessert than most cookies, which means they are a perfect last-minute treat for a party or company.

 - All Purpose Flour

 - 1 large Egg

 - Vanilla extract

 - Hand mixer or stand mixer with paddle attachment